 - An assumption the call will be handled quickly

-If for any reason service dips below the expectations, emotions like negativity, aggression, anger, and frustration can occur.
-Subsequently, these emotions are pushed on to your agents which can create a stressful work environment, that sometimes bleeds into personal life.
+If for any reason service dips below the expectations, emotions like negativity, aggression, anger and frustration can occur.
+Subsequently, these emotions are pushed on to your agents, which can create a stressful work environment that sometimes bleeds into personal life.

 By nature of the job, contact agents mask their natural emotions in the name of customer service, which can create emotional dissonance.
-As the researchers found, emotional dissonance has a direct correlation to job satisfaction and turnover intentions.
+As the researchers found, emotional dissonance has a direct correlation to job satisfaction and turnover rates.

-Organizations who focus on training or benefits directed toward employee well-being, can improve employee engagement, productivity, and decrease turnover.
+Organizations who focus on training or benefits directed toward employee well-being, can improve employee engagement, productivity and decrease turnover.

-Zero in on Absenteeism
+Zero in on absenteeism

 Absenteeism can be a precursor to turnover.
-In organizations with high rates of absenteeism turnover can happen in two forms:
+In organizations with high rates of absenteeism, turnover can happen in two forms:

-- The absent worker is disengaged and will eventually find a new job;
+- The absent worker is disengaged and will eventually find a new job

-In either scenario, the customer experience worsens, workplace morale drops, and overworked staff will become disengaged.
+In either scenario, the customer experience worsens, workplace morale drops and overworked staff will become disengaged.
 By focusing on the factors that influence absence, you can help lower rates of absenteeism at your contact center.
 The following are commonly cited reasons for employee absenteeism:

 - Low morale